Japanese Encephalitis Virus Vaccine, Inactivated Adsorbed (jap-a-NEEZ en-sef-a-LYTE-is VYE-rus VAX-een, in-AK-ti-vay-ted ad-SORBD)

 When This Medicine Should Not Be Used

-You should not receive this vaccine if you have had an allergic reaction to Japanese encephalitis virus vaccine.
-This vaccine should not be given to children and teenagers younger than 17 years of age.
+You should not receive this vaccine if you have had an allergic reaction to Japanese encephalitis virus vaccine or protamine sulfate.

 How to Use This Medicine